-- Only excused absences are allowed (see list of typically excused absences on page 5) - Absence for sickness or injury must be communicated prior to class time and only via email to the Program Director, Director of Student Services and all teachers whose class a student is going to miss. - Missing more than 10% of a course requires the student to: - o Arrange an agreement with the professor regarding further participation or make-up work - Note that refusing or neglecting to arrange an agreement or adhere to said agreement would reflect on the student's grade and/or result in disciplinary action. - Any student that misses 20% or more of any course regardless of reason will result in an F. - Please note: the Accademia dell'Arte cannot award Incomplete.
+- Only excused absences are allowed (see list of typically excused absences on page 33) - Absence for sickness or injury must be communicated prior to class time to either the Director of Student Life or the Program Director. - Missing more than 10% of a course requires the student to: - o Arrange an agreement with the professor regarding further participation or make-up work - Note that refusing or neglecting to arrange an agreement or adhere to said agreement will reflect on the student's grade and/or result in disciplinary action. - Any student that misses 20% or more of any course regardless of reason will be awarded an INCOMPLETE for that course.